seema-kri/EVision-Analytics-EV-Market-Intelligence/README.md

 ### 3 — 80% BEV makes charging infrastructure the #1 adoption constraint.

-4 out of 5 registered EVs are fully battery-electric.
-PHEVs can fall back on petrol.
-BEVs cannot.
-At 80% BEV share, charging network density is now a **direct ceiling** on further adoption — especially in suburban and rural areas where home charging is not always an option.
+Four out of five registered EVs are fully battery-electric.
+PHEVs can fall back on petrol; BEVs cannot.
+At 80% BEV share, charging network density is now a direct ceiling on further adoption, especially in suburban and rural areas where home charging isn't always an option.

 > **Implication:** Every dollar invested in charging infrastructure unlocks more EV adoption than any additional manufacturer incentive.